dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPUserProfileSyncService/readme.md

 "Absent") on the current server.

-This resource requires that the FarmAccount is specified as the InstallAccount parameter.
+This resource requires that the FarmAccount is specified as the InstallAccount or PsDscRunAsCredential parameter.
 It will throw an exception if this is not the case.

 To allow successful provisioning the farm account must be in the local administrators group, however it is not best practice to leave this account in